-PREREQUISITE: Completion of all Phase Two classes or special permission from Registrar or currently a CPM/RM
+PREREQUISITE: Completion of all Phase Two classes or currently a CPM/RM

 This course covers complications during the prenatal period, including etiology, identification, management, and discussion with clients.
 Students will prepare midwifery practice directive documents that guide management for complications during the prenatal period, develop shared decision-making documents, and evaluate procedures for transfer of care.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of practice of the Certified Professional Midwife.
 Learning Objectives: